owj0421/outfit-transformer/readme.md

 ## 🤗 Introduction
 Implementation of paper - [Outfit Transformer: Outfit Representations for Fashion Recommendation](https://arxiv.org/abs/2204.04812)<br>

-⚠️ The original paper outlines the specifics of the target item for Compatitible Item Retrieval (CIR) and Fill-in-the-Blank (FITB).
-Nonetheless, for the sake of impartial evaluation alongside other models, this information was intentionally excluded.
-(Should a dataset emerge that necessitates the prediction of a matching item when presented with a description unrelated to the target item itself, the model will be retrained accordingly.)

 <div align="center"> <img src = https://github.com/owj0421/outfit-transformer/assets/98876272/fc39d1c7-b076-495d-8213-3b98ef038b64 width = 512> </div>

 ## 🎯 Performance
-The figures below are derived using the Polyvore test dataset.

 <div align="center">